The Lionheart approach

 Educational Consultancy

-School Placement & Admissions
+School placement & admissions

 We draw on decades of experience and deep knowledge of London and UK prep schools.
 With a clear plan and expert guidance, families make choices that align with both their child’s personality and long-term goals.